 Bernhardt’s work has been shown at multiple locations, including the Saatchi Gallery (London), Galeria Marlborough (Madrid), Gavin Brown’s enterprise (New York), and White Columns (New York).
 She lives and works in New York.

-Katherine Bernhardt was one of the artists to create a unique project for RxArt’s Arts Education initiative, bringing arts engagement to the pediatric patients at our project sites across the country.
+Katherine Bernhardt was one of the artists to create a unique project for RxART’s Arts Education initiative, bringing arts engagement to the pediatric patients at our project sites across the country.
 Her work is also featured in RxART Coloring Book: Between the Lines Vol. 6.